built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-add-open-support-to-your-app.md

 #### INTENT OPEN STRATEGY

-INTENT is the original strategy the workspace platform starter had and was originally the default behavior.
+'intent' is the original strategy the workspace platform starter had and was originally the default behavior.

 These are two quotes from the official FDC3 site with regards to FDC3 Open: